Evaluating the Feasibility of Business Opportunities

 Decision to "Proceed" or "Abandon"

-The decision-making activity is easier if "minimum acceptable" criteria for each stage is established.
+The decision-making activity is easier if "minimum acceptable" criteria for each stage are established.
 Either the project meets the minimum criteria or it does not.
 If it does not, then the project is abandoned.
 If the project meets or exceeds the criteria, the entrepreneur can proceed to analyze the next stage.

 This is where it is critical to remain focused and objective.
 If a "maybe" enters the decision, the goal or the information is not well defined.
 It may be necessary to re-define the goals and start over, or to do the activity more thoroughly.